edwardslab-wustl/dxm/README.md

 ## Quick Start with Example Data

-Data for this example can be found int eh example_data folder in the installation folder.
+Data for this example can be found in the example_data folder in the installation folder.
 The methylation data input file should be in a bed-like format:

 <chr> <position1> <position2> <regionName> <fractionalMethylation> <coverage>